Happy Turkey Day, everyone!!! Alright, moving on... When programs are building their rank lists, they want…

 Wait, what?
 I’m supposed to write thank you notes??

 Yes, it’s pretty much an expectation at this point that you will write a thank you note to each person who interviews you, at each program where you interview.
 Annoying?
 Yes.
-Just like the interview suit, writing a thank you card isn’t going to set you apart from the crowd, but not writing them might hurt you.
+Just like the interview suit, writing a bland thank you card isn’t going to set you apart from the crowd, but not writing them might hurt you, and a really well-written note might help!

 When should I send them?

-Aim to mail them about a week after your interview, so they will arrive a 1-2 weeks after your interview, right as people are starting to forget about your batch of interviews and think about the next round.
+Aim to write them within 2-3 days of the interview (while you still remember the details of all of your conversations), and to mail them about a week after your interview, so they will arrive a 1-2 weeks after your interview, right as people are starting to forget about your batch of interviews and think about the next round.

 At a minimum, you should send a thank you note to: